Leaf-Agriculture/docs/docs/Connect.md

 ## About
 The Leaf API allows an API Owner to grant permission to access [Field Boundaries][10], [Field Operations][11] and [Machine Data Files][12] to other API Owners.
-The access is controlled at the Leaf user level by the API account that owns the data
+The access is controlled at the Leaf user level by the API account that owns the data.

 ### How it works